 - Discipline and performance evaluations etc.

-It also includes activities or events that happen outside of normal business hours or off business premises, but are linked to the workplace and employment.
+It also includes activities or events that happen outside of normal business hours or off business premises but are linked to the workplace and employment.
+If you need more information or want to discuss a particular situation, feel free to contact our human rights law firm in Toronto.

-Our knowledgeable lawyers can help you draft protocols and policies to help ensure that your organization doesn’t run afoul of equity and human rights rules, nut in the event that an employee claims they are a victim of unlawful discrimination (either at the hiring stage, during his or her employment, or in relation to a dismissal), we can help you defend both your reputation and your legal position.
+Our knowledgeable civil rights lawyers in Toronto can help you draft protocols and policies to ensure that your organization doesn’t run afoul of equity and human rights rules.
+In the event that an employee claims they are a victim of unlawful/human rights discrimination (either at the hiring stage, during his or her employment, or in relation to a dismissal/termination), our human rights lawyers help you defend both your reputation and your legal position.

 From negotiating with the employee, to mediating a resolution, to defending against a complaint before a tribunal or asking a court to intervene, we are your advocates.
-We have successfully defended claims of discrimination before various Human Rights Tribunals and Courts across the country.
-Each situation is unique, so talk with us to learn about how we can help you reduce the HR risks in your organization.
+Our employment lawyers have successfully defended claims of discrimination before various Human Rights Tribunals and Courts in Toronto, the GTA, and across the country.
+Each situation is unique, so talk to a Levitt human rights lawyer in Toronto, the GTA or across Canada to learn about how we can help you reduce the HR risks in your organization.

 Back To Our Expertise